instadeepai/InstaNovo/README.md

 ### Models

-InstaNovo 1.1.0 includes a new model `instanovo.ckpt` trained on a larger dataset with more PTMs.
+InstaNovo 1.1.0 includes a new model `instanovo-v1.1.0.ckpt` trained on a larger dataset with more PTMs.

 > Note: The InstaNovo Extended 1.0.0 training data mis-represented Cysteine as unmodified for the
 > majority of the training data.
 Please update to the latest version of the model.